 And then finally I’m the chair of governors for my local primary school.
 I’ve been involved with the school for 13 years, and it’s given me some fascinating insight into (and a genuine interest in) how children learn and acquire skills and traits.

 These blog posts are likely to cover each of these areas, and often the intersection of all three on a weird Venn diagram.
 And it will touch on anything else I’ve found interesting on my travels.

-Personality-wise, I’m probably something of a contrarian – which can be really irritating for others around me, but sometimes leads to interesting alternative viewpoints.
+Personality-wise, I’m probably something of an introverted contrarian – which can be really irritating for others around me, but sometimes leads to interesting alternative viewpoints.
 I’d like to think I’m generally optimistic and enjoy supporting others to learn and improve.
 I’m trying to be more open about my own shortcomings and analytical in how I improve what I do.